-Comments: The Air Force non concurred with the recommendation.
-When we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.
+Comments: The Air Force non-concurred with the recommendation, stating that it had sufficient understanding of the risks and the capability gaps when deciding to divest the A-10.
+We continue to believe our recommendation is valid, and when we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.

 Recommendation: To make a well-informed decision about the future of its A-10 aircraft, before again recommending divestment of the A-10, the Secretary of the Air Force should: (1) Develop quality information that fully identifies gaps in capacity or capability that would result from A-10 divestment, including the timing and duration of any identified gaps, and the risks associated with those gaps; and (2) Use that information to develop strategies to mitigate any identified gaps.

 Agency Affected: Department of Defense: Department of the Air Force